-Having a background in Fine Art, majoring in drawing and sculpture, I enjoy working in many different mediums.
-My journey is perceived as a continuous adventure of discovery and experimentation.
+My background is Fine Art, majoring in drawing and sculpture, I enjoy working in many different mediums.

 I look at my art three dimensionally, my love for sculpting transcends into whatever medium I express myself in.
 My clothing becomes sculptures in motion.
 My Jewelry is drawn to carving and creating texture and dimensional surfaces.

-I draw and paint on many different kinds of fabric, enjoying the challenge of the different surfaces I choose to use.
-Intense Quilting and thread painting give the art depth and definition.
-I incorporate my prints into quilts, using handmade paper and mono prints, enforced with silk organza and then quilted.
+I draw and paint on many kinds of fabric, enjoying the challenge of the different surfaces I choose to use.
+Intense quilting and thread painting give the art depth and definition.
+My prints are incorporated into quilts, using handmade paper and mono prints, reinforced with silk organza, and then quilted.

 Emigrated to United States 1979